Andy McCarthy and The Plot to Destroy A Presidency

 So do you see crimes?

-Do you see what I see that there was a rigged investigation in the Hillary case to protect her when the evidence was overwhelming and incontrovertible on the espionage act and the destruction of evidence, subpoenaed emails and the bleach pit and the hammers.
+That there was a rigged investigation in the Hillary case to protect her when the evidence was overwhelming and incontrovertible on the Espionage Act and the destruction of evidence, subpoenaed emails, and the bleach pit and the hammers.

-And there are two separate well, John thinks there's going to be another report that would deal with the leaking of classified information by Horowitz.
+And there are two separate, well, John thinks there's going to be another report that would deal with the leaking of classified information by Horowitz.

 Yeah, look, if that stuff gets proved, I agree with you.

-Uh and I do think it's a pretty spectacular abuse of power.
+And I do think it's a pretty spectacular abuse of power.

-Um and that is a crime.
+And that is a crime.

-That's you know, the lying to a court is a crime.
+Lying to a court is a crime.

-If I committed a fraud on a court, would I go to jail, Andy McCarthy?
+If I lied to a court, if I committed a fraud on a court, would I go to jail, Andy McCarthy?

 If I was prosecuting you, you would.

-I think you know they're gonna wait till they finish all of these investigations and then they're gonna decide what is the proof of false statements that they have, and at that point I think they'll make an evaluation about whether to proceed criminally or not.
+I think, you know, they're going to wait till they finish all of these investigations, and then they're going to decide what is the proof of false statements that they have.

 All right, stay right there.